Learn more about Neighborhood House’s 115+ year history in Washington through the We Are Seattle book.

 1981: A strong foundation By the 80s, Neighborhood House was a nationally-recognized leader among service providers.
 Its Head Start program was flourishing, and the agency was publishing a widely-read newspaper for public housing residents and low-income individuals.
 The Voice continues to provide timely news in several languages today.

-2006: Celebrating 100 years of service Neighborhood House turned 100 in 2006.
+2006: Celebrating 100 years Neighborhood House turned 100 in 2006.
 The agency's program areas, Family & Social Services, Early Childhood Education, Employment and Adult Education, Youth Education and Community Health are thriving.
 Our diverse and talented staff allows the agency to be remarkably responsive to community needs.
 Even today, Neighborhood House stands ready to help yet another generation achieve their hopes and dreams.